 K2: How Synthetic Marijuana Works and Why it’s Dangerous

 Marijuana is being legalized all over the country, for both medical and recreational use.
-This has led to a boom in the industry, with all kinds of new products, strains, and services.
 But, along with the rise of legal marijuana, we’ve also seen a rise in a much more dangerous substance: K2.

 Nearly every day there’s a new headline about overdoses of synthetic marijuana: 87 people sick in Brooklyn due to poisonous doses, more than 100 calls to New Haven emergency services in one day due to toxic K2 batch, prison inmates across the country dying in their cells.
 One particularly infamous report cites rat poison as a cause of these toxic overdoses and side effects.

 Despite the apparent danger, K2 use is still rampant.
 Why are users drawn to the drug, and how exactly does it work?